aci-ref/facilitation_leading_practices/activities/08-connections.md

 interaction among individuals, it may be appropriate to form a community or group around common interests, including any of the previously described topics.
-For example, the facilitator may increasingly connect researchers in communication around the same topic, and see a benefit of an email list or regular meetings to facilitate group discussions and technology exchange.
+For example, the facilitator may increasingly connect researchers in communication around the same topic and see a benefit of an email list or regular meetings to facilitate group discussions and technology exchange.
 Researchers may even come to facilitators or similar staff to discuss the potential for a specific group they have in